 Nearing the penitentiary, I noticed a commotion on the road ahead.
-It was blocked and cars were being rerouted into the neighborhoods of the economically stressed communities of Chester.
-I assumed there was a car accident, a common story in southeastern PA for that time of year.
+It was blocked, and cars were being rerouted into the neighborhoods of the economically stressed communities of Chester.
+I assumed there was a car accident, a familiar story in southeastern PA for that time of year.

 I maneuvered my way through the side streets and tried to access the prison from the opposite direction – no go.
 The roads were blocked from that side as well.
-I began to worry that something bad had happened inside the institution.
-I tried to think rationally to avoid worrying for the safety of the people I’d come to call friends.
+I began to worry that something terrible had happened inside the institution.
+I tried to reason with myself to avoid worrying about the safety of the people I’d come to call friends.

 I found a place to park behind a warehouse, unaware if it was legal to do so, but not caring much either, and made my way on foot.
 As I approached the main road leading to the prison, I was taken aback by the scene that was unfolding.
 Hundreds of people were gathered near the main entrance.
 Police cars, security officers, barricades, reporters, and news vans lined the streets.
 Young girls and boys were running around and weaving in and out of the crowd on bikes.

 This can’t be good, I thought to myself.

 I continued on through the crowd and decided to ask a spectator what was happening.
 A young black woman taking pictures with her phone turned to me and with excitement responded, “they lettin out Meek Mill.”

 My initial reaction was relief mixed with a little dismissiveness.
 “That’s what this is all about?”
 My tone emitting more surprise than curiosity.

 I was happy that nothing bad had happened inside, but was also thinking that a crowd of people standing around to watch a celebrity get out of prison was a little excessive or even ridiculous.
 Wasn’t this all part of celebrity worship culture?
 The release of a rapper should be no more important than the freedom of anyone else, right?